PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 - Covers **end-to-end data workflow**: from Python/SQL fundamentals to ML deployment
 - Focuses on **modern tools** used in industry
 - Includes **hand-picked quality content** - no fluff
-- Organized with **emoji-categorized sections** for quick navigation
 - Will be **regularly updated**

 Maintained with ❤️